-Research that we conducted in 2020 found that 82% of the local marketing experts say that GBP optimization is a “very effective” tactic in improving local pack rankings.
+Research that we conducted in 2020 found that 82% of local marketing experts say that GBP optimization is a “very effective” tactic in improving local pack rankings.

 As well as being aware of what a critical tool Google Business Profile is, you’re probably also aware that Google doesn’t give away any competitor insights.

 For example, let’s imagine that you’ve just started work on local SEO for a law firm in Ohio.
-You want to know why a competitor is ranking ahead in Google search and what you need to prioritize to overtake them.
+You want to know why a competitor is ranking ahead in Google searches and what you need to prioritize to overtake them.
 You head over to Google and conduct a search but this is all you see:

 Without an intelligent tool, it’s nearly impossible to understand what you can do to beat the competition and get into the coveted local pack.
 This is why we built our Google Business Profile tool.
-It does all the auditing and analysis that’s normally not available to you and compiles it into one, easy-to-read report.
+It does all the auditing and analysis that’s normally not available to you and compiles it into one easy-to-read report.